 Creation of Partnerships

 A Strategic Partnership may be created by the ASUW Student Government and a Strategic Partner, through a letter requesting the creation of a Strategic Partnership.
 The letter must be submitted to the ASUW President by the President or Student Leader of the organization.
-A meeting between the ASUW Vice President, ASUW President, and/or the ASUW Director of Programs and Institutional Development, or other relevant executive, and the ASUW Advisor and the Strategic Partner’s President or Student Leader and advisor must be scheduled within 25 business days.
-At this meeting the Strategic Partner must show proof of how the organization fits better into a Strategic Partnership than it would in a High Interaction Governance Group.
-The organization also must have evidence of how the Strategic Partnership aligns with the goals of the ASUW Student Government and how the partnership would benefit both the ASUW Student Government and the Strategic Partner.
+A meeting between the ASUW President, and relevant ASUW Executives and the ASUW Advisor and the Strategic Partner’s President or Student Leader and advisor must be scheduled within 15 business days.
+The organization must have evidence of how the Strategic Partnership aligns with the goals of the ASUW Student Government and how the partnership would benefit both the ASUW Student Government and the Strategic Partner.
+Potential Strategic Partners should outline a new program ASUW Student Government and their organization can build together to benefit the whole of campus.
 If at the end of the meeting about the creation of the partnership both parties are in agreement that the partnership is beneficial to both the ASUW Student Government and the organization, legislation should be drafted to amend the list of Strategic Partners within these By-Laws.
+The letter requesting the creation of the Strategic Partnership and any other relevant documents submitted to the ASUW President should be included in the legislation as addendum.

 Expectations of Strategic Partners